 Unfortunately, there is currently no cure for Parkinson’s disease.
 However, there are some effective treatments to relieve pain and minimise symptoms.

-There are several therapies which can help people with Parkinson’s.
+There are several therapies that can help people with Parkinson’s.
 Physiotherapy helps with muscle stiffness and joint pain.
 Occupational therapy can help with any difficulty in everyday life.
-Speech and language therapy supports people who have difficulty in swallowing.
-You will also receive diet advice top help improve some the symptoms.
+Speech and language therapy supports people who have difficulty swallowing.
+You will also receive diet advice to help improve some of the symptoms.

 Dietary therapy is also an option.
 Although there is no need to follow a specific diet, some of the symptoms and side effects from your medication can affect your appetite.
 Certain foods can also prevent your medication from working correctly.
 A dietitian will work with you in order to help with the following issues: